The Clematis Virginiana [KLEM-uh-tiss, Vir-jin-ee-AN-uh] is a woody vine from the Buttercup family Ranunculaceae along with:

 It might cause severe mouth pain if consumed, and skin irritation if inhaled or touched.

-The symptoms include burning sensation in the mouth, redness, and itchiness on the skin.
+The symptoms include a burning sensation in the mouth, redness, and itchiness on the skin.

 Is This Plant Invasive?